 I stayed with “Gunfight” as my favorite for a long time.
 Maybe I’m just fond of Burt Lancaster and Kirk Douglas.
-Garry generally favored “My Darling Clementine” but he is a John Ford fan, so it figures.
-We have our preferences and they aren’t based on logic.
+Garry generally favored “My Darling Clementine” but he is a John Ford fan.
+We have our preferences and they aren’t logical.

 In 1993, along came “Tombstone.”
 One viewing and it was my favorite version of the gunfight story.
 A few more viewings and it morphed into our mutual favorite version of the OK corral and one of our top 5 westerns of all time.

 I don’t love it for its historical accuracy.
 As do all the Wyatt Earp – Doc Holliday movies, it omits more than it includes.
 The Earps were wild and crazy guys, a lot wilder and crazier than even the wildest, craziest portrayal Hollywood has yet put on the screen.
 Add Doc Holliday — who was a real nutter, a charming, psychopathic killer — and you have a seriously lethal bunch of guys.

 There were quite a few other Earp brothers who are always left out of the story, maybe because they didn’t go into the peacekeeping business.
 Daddy Earp was a real piece of work and deserves a movie of his own.
 Although I tend to be persnicketty about historical details, I’m not when I watch westerns.
 No percentage in it.
 They are all wildly inaccurate.

 Tombstone has a perfect balance of classic western ingredients.
 Justice, revenge, violence, horses, great lines, wit, drama, humor, excellent cinematography and enough mythology to make me go “Yeah!!”

 Curly Bill: [takes a bill with Wyatt’s signature from a customer and throws it on the faro table]

 Wyatt Earp: Curly Bill, huh?
 I heard of you.